Web3-Architects/open-rental/SPECS.md

   - Determine the amount of rent that is due and increasing each second!
 If rent is due once, the tenant doesn't necessarily to do 1 transfer per month.
 Similarly, the landlord doesn't have to withdraw rent money owed once a month.
   - Determine exactly the amount of rent that is due, unpaid and claimable from the rent guarantee (also increasing each second)

+- L2 solution: tenants & landlords won't be happy if they have to pay an additional 10% of the rent in tx fees!

 # Research